BetterNowOrg/developers.betternow.org/source/index.html.md

 Rate-limited requests will receive a response with a `429 Too Many Requests` status.

+We encourage you to add something like [exponential back-off](https://en.wikipedia.org/wiki/Exponential_backoff) to your API client, periodically retrying your requests if you receive a `429` status code.

 ## Pagination via Ranges

 List requests will return a `Content-Range` header indicating the range of values